yissok/backend/README.md

 ## TODO

+- upload jar s3
+  - ~~use cli~~
+  - use githubaction
+    - install java
+    - install gradle
+    - package app
 - store secret deploy from local with cli and get secret with https://stackoverflow.com/questions/62521811/how-to-pass-parameter-as-a-file-in-aws-cloudformation-deploy in cloudformation
+- deploy cf
-- package jar and upload with cli
+  - use cli
-- github actions packages jar and uploads to s3
-- use githubaction to deploy cf
+  - use githubaction
 - add below to cf to make api internal only
     ```json
     {